(A) Purpose

 professor.

-(b) Five years in rank is generally the minimum time in
+(b) Five years in rank is generally the minimum time in rank

-professor.
-The dean may, after consultation with the department chair, reduce
+dean may, after consultation with the department chair, reduce the time in rank

-the time in rank requirement for a faculty member whose outstanding performance
+requirement for a faculty member whose outstanding performance would justify

-(c) Each candidate for promotion is evaluated individually
+(c) Each candidate for promotion is evaluated individually based

-(d) Promotions are made after contributions commensurate
+(d) Promotions are made after contributions commensurate with the

-will consider any specific exceptions or requirements set forth in the faculty
+consider any specific exceptions or requirements set forth in the faculty

 member's letter of offer or any amendments thereto, and the annual written